NirvanaNimbusa/paypal-converter/README.md

 # `paypal-converter`
 A UI to show your balance in paypal converted to multicaja.cl

+## About what the app does

+This is a small project dedicated for remote workers, especially for those who work from Chile, but the idea can be applied anywhere.
+It uses a currency exchange API to calculate how much the money you get paid is worth in your local currency, taking into account the fees usually associated with currency exchanges services.
+In the case of Chile, a popular service is [Multicaja.cl][multicaja]

+### TODO

+Add more currency options and look into other exchange services

 ## Getting Started

 To get you started you can simply clone the `paypal-converter` repository and install the dependencies: